Lysurus mokusin: Taxonomy

 In 1938, Y. Kobayasi reported the form L. mokusin f. sinensis, which he said differed from the main species in having a head that was more angular and conical at the top; the form sinensis was also reported in Korea in 1995.
 Some authors have attempted to define forms of L. mokusin as new species based on the degree of separation of the apical arms.
 For example, to contrast with his concept of Lysurus in which the arms were either free or slightly fused, the genus Lloydia was created by Chow in 1935 to contain species in which the tips of the arms were fused.
 As a result of various differing interpretations of the limits of L. mokusin, and the desire of some authors to define new species based on perceived differences, the fungus has acquired a lengthy list of synonyms over the years.

-L. mokusin is commonly known as the "lantern stinkhorn", the "small lizard's claw", or the "ribbed lizard claw".
+It is commonly known as the "lantern stinkhorn", the "small lizard's claw", or the "ribbed lizard claw".

 Lysuris mokusin has been included in a large-scale phylogenetic analysis of Gomphoid and Phalloid fungi published in 2006, and was shown to form a clade with Simblum sphaerocephalum, Lysurus borealis, and Protubera clathroidea.